This is a tutorial for the Champions custom card maker by Landstander.

 - Linux/OSX - ~/Documents/My Games/Tabletop Simulator/

-You can also export the images individually or as a 6x4 image to create the custom decks yourself.
-See this to learn how to rotate your cards.
+You can also create the decks yourself by exporting the images individually or as a 6x4 image to create the custom decks yourself.
+Learn how to import the 6x4 sheets into TTS here and learn how to rotate your cards.

 Cardtable